inimaz/keepon/docs/docs/index.md

-  start <id>                                                           Start a task update [options] <id>                                                Update a task agenda|a                                                             Show the agenda of today as if you had to do all the tasks today help [command]                                                       display help for command
+  start <id>                                                           Start a task update [options] <id>                                                Update a task agenda|a                                                             Show the agenda of today as if you had to do all the tasks today reindex                                                              Reindex tasks so that their IDs go from 1 to N help [command]                                                       display help for command
 ```